darkduke606/Insomnia-ProQuake-Engine/README.md

 Refer to included "Insomnia Proquake_471_readme.txt" for more information

-=====PLANNED FEATURES=====

-Hipnotic mode switch on prompt menu (already functioning in unreleased Dev version)

-More control switch options/binding settings in menu

-Suggestions?
-Leave a comment!

 =====REFERENCE FOR CODERS/Developers=====
-If you wish to compile the source yourself, I recommend using CYGWIN as well as this mirror of an older iteration of the psptoolchain [url=http://psp.jim.sh/svn/psp/trunk/psptoolchain/]psptoolchain - Revision 2494[/url]
+If you wish to compile the source yourself, I recommend using CYGWIN as well as this mirror of an older iteration of the psptoolchain ttp://psp.jim.sh/svn/psp/trunk/psptoolchain/]psptoolchain - Revision 2494
 Please feel free to reach out to me if you would like a precompiled environment with the required version of the psptoolchain

-SOURCE CODE: [url="https://www.dropbox.com/s/3nc6i0jv46vb1iw/SOURCE%20Insomnia%20Proquake%20471%20Rev2.rar?dl=0"]Insomnia ProQuake 4.71 Revision 2 Source Code[/url]

 =====================CHANGELOG===================

-[code]
 June 25, 2016 - Revision 2
 -------------